PRODYNA/marcel_knowhow_main/README.md

 The Marcel Knowledge project reflects many exemplary services his company provides in a simplified and documented form (e.g., UX Design, Frontend, Backend, AI-generated content and data or Data Engineering).
+The keep it very understandable: The example project is a quiz game.

 ## Long-term Goal
 With this example project, Marcel receives a long-term reference for look-up to gain and extend his